 Transfer students may complete the Common Application or the Seattle University Transfer application, and may leave the citizenship field blank.

-If you have any questions or concerns about the application process, you may also contact Monica Tafoya, Assistant Director of Admissions, at 206-296-6971 or email@example.com.
+If you have any questions or concerns about the application process, you may also email Monica Tafoya, Assistant Director of Admissions, or call her at 206-296-6971.

 An undocumented student is a foreign national who: (1) entered the United States without inspection or with fraudulent documents; or (2) entered legally as a nonimmigrant but then violated the terms of his or her status and remained in the United States without authorization (as defined by the National Immigration Law Center).